Generic name: Haloperidol Oral Solution (ha loe PER i dole)

 - A very bad and sometimes deadly health problem called neuroleptic malignant syndrome (NMS) may happen.
 Call your doctor right away if you have any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or are sweating a lot.

 - If you also take lithium, talk with your doctor.
 A few people who were taking haloperidol oral solution along with lithium have had very bad side effects and brain problems that did not go away.

 - Dizziness, sleepiness, and feeling less stable may happen with haloperidol oral solution.
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - If you are 65 or older, use haloperidol oral solution with care.
 You could have more side effects.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using haloperidol oral solution while you are pregnant.

-- Taking haloperidol oral solution in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking haloperidol oral solution in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Haloperidol Oral Solution) best taken?